 He then cleared the dishes the same way.
-This chore is now a frequent part of Eli’s routine at dinner time.
-With much less hooplah he often helps set the table and clear the dishes.
-He also cleans up toys, and clothes, having learned the same way.
+This chore became a frequent part of Eli’s routine at dinner time.
+With much less hooplah he often helped set the table and clear the dishes.
+He also cleaned up toys, and clothes, having learned the same way.
 This approach works with most chores, and with kids of all ages.

 1. Be an example of fun while working.

-2. Make a fun invitation to join the chore.
+2. Make an invitation to join the chore.

 3. Give a realistic, concrete demonstration of what you want done.